 Businesses get communications through many channels.
 It can be handy to have a searchable archive of messages in one place.
 Forwarding SMS messages to email lets you keep both kinds of messages in one spot.
 Plivo makes it easy to forward SMS messages to email using the most popular web development languages.
-Here we walk through the process with .NET.
+Here we walk through the process with Python.

 The code example below presumes you have a Gmail account, but it’s easy to edit the code to support another SMTP client.

 Create a file called